Saint Leo’s Definition of Hybrid Course Modality

 • A CTLE Teaching and Learning Specialist will be assigned to support each faculty member during their enrollment in CTL 200 and the development of the new hybrid course.

 5. After completion of CTL 200, the chair reviews and determines approval for the new hybrid course.
+If approved, the chair can then request that the registrar place the course on the schedule.

 6. Upon completion of the course, the faculty member will receive a digital badgeThe digital badge (certification to develop a hybrid course) is valid for 2 years.